Everything you need to know about giving birth at the RVI

 The maternity unit at the RVI is easily accessible by car, bus or metro and is located in the Leazes wing of the hospital.

-The Birthing Centre is located on level 3 and the Maternity Assessment unit and Delivery Suite are directly above on level 4, next to the antenatal clinic and the maternity wards.
+The Birthing Centre is located on level 3 and the Maternity Assessment unit and the Delivery Suite is directly above on level 4, next to the antenatal clinic and the maternity wards.

 The full address for your sat nav is